jorgebg/devfest2016/README.md

 This is the project I presented at devfest 2016 hackathon.

-It is a voting system that prevents the users to vote more than one time:
+It is a voting system that prevents the users from voting more than one time:

 1. A picture of the face of the user is taken at the moment of the vote
 2. Gets the face landmarks via Google Cloud Vision API